About

 Paleo Carrot Cake Muffins bursting with spice, carrots and crunchy walnuts.
 Can be made with cashew flour or almond flour!
 Soft, moist and low added sugar.
 Grain free, gluten free recipe.

-stacked paleo carrot muffins with glaze
+3 stacked paleo carrot cake muffins on two small plates

 Why You Should Make These Muffins